 Figure 2.3-1 shows the locations of all required facilities under each alternative.
 New Growler aircraft would be accommodated by existing Growler parking apron space.
 Enough space currently exists to park 103 Growler aircraft on the parking apron adjacent to Growler hangar spaces.
-The completion of ongoing military construction projects in August 2016 will increase the number of aircraft parking spots to 113.
-New construction under all alternatives to support new Growler aircraft and personnel would include additional armament storage, hangar facilities, Mobile Maintenance Facility storage area, and expanded personnel parking areas.
-All three action alternatives would require repairs to inactive taxiways for aircraft parking in addition to expanded hangar space.
+The completion of ongoing military construction projects in June 2018 will increase the number of aircraft parking spots to 113.
+New construction under all alternatives to support new Growler aircraft and personnel would include additional armament storage, hangar facilities, Mobile Maintenance Facility storage area, and expanded personnel parking areas to augment existing Growler support facilities.
+Throughout construction, all alternatives would require temporary hangar facilities to support squadron functions until permanent facilities are completed.
+Once construction is complete, all temporary facilities will be removed.
+All three alternatives would require repairs to an inactive taxiway for aircraft parking in addition to expanded hangar space.
 All planned construction activities would occur on the north end of the flight line at Ault Field.
-New parking areas, maintenance facilities, and armament storage would be constructed along Enterprise Road at the north end of Charles Porter Road.
+New parking areas, maintenance facilities, and aircraft armament storage would be constructed along Enterprise Road at the north end of Charles Porter Road.
 No construction would be required at OLF Coupeville because it is capable of supporting increased operational requirements in its current state.
+Details include: